CDCgov/MaRS/docs/index.md

 7. Add positive control DNA to each positive control well with master-mix.
 Cap the wells after each positive control is added.

-8. Add 2.0 μL of DNase-free H2O to the wells designated as the no-template control (NTC) and close that well tightly.
+8. Add 2.0 μL of DNase-free water to the wells designated as the no-template control (NTC) and close that well tightly.

 9. Make sure each sample has been added to the correct well and that all wells are tightly capped.